SergioSoldado/mind-map-markdown/readme.md

 I want to version this project's planning along with its sources as an experiment.
 It seems like a good idea to be using it as a test bed.

-- [x] Open markdown file (in code for now) when you click on the corresponding node in the mind map.
 - [x] Support clicking on markdown elements and opening file in that line
-- [ ] Support depth of markdown headers
+- [x] Support depth of markdown headers
 - [ ] Support click expand/collapse of markdown headers
 - [ ] Support auto resize of window (currently you have to click on "fit view" control)
 - [ ] Send back position to mind map when user clicks on a node and save that position